SL-Devs/panaghiusa/README.md

     ```
     npm install
     ```
-  - In the project directory, you can run:
+  - In the dashboard directory, you can run:
     ```
     npm start
     ```